thecoffiestcoffee/basic-ai-concepts/README.md

 This project is dedicated to the public domain under the [CC0 1.0 Universal](LICENSE) license.

--> These were made using GPT-4o.
+-> These were made using different AI models.

 Here are the text versions:

-# Basic Glossary
+# Basic Glossary -(GPT-4o)

 ## 1. Artificial Intelligence (AI)
 The broader field of creating machines capable of performing tasks that typically require human intelligence.